benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 > Any sexual act directed against another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent [^1].

-This isn't a perfect proxy for rape culture per se, but I hold that **it represents how the acceptance of rape has subtly seeped into our judicial system**.
-Rape is an act committed by a minority of people and affects a minority of the population.
-Rape culture purports that rape is something that has become accepted by all of society; that is something I cannot come close to proving.
+This isn't a perfect proxy for rape culture per se, but I hold that **over the past 15 years, acceptance of criminal sexual assault is not only prevalent in our judicial system, but also is becoming increasingly tolerated as time goes on**.

 To begin this analysis on how CSA cases manifest themselves in the judicial system, I viewed CSA in context to other crimes.
 How does CSA hold up in terms of arrest rate (what percentage of reports lead to arrest)?

 {% include posts/chicago/arrest_ratio.html %}

-The graph above shows the arrest ratio over the past 14 years for each type of crime.
+The graph above shows the arrest rate over the past 14 years for each type of crime.
 CSA hovers around 17%, next to stalking and intimidation.
-Contrast that with crimes related to prostitution, liquor law violation and narcotics, a 99% arrest ratio.
+Contrast that with crimes related to prostitution, liquor law violation and narcotics, a 99% arrest rate.
 That's a pretty extraordinary number if you think about it.
 Nearly all reports lead to an arrest.
 How can it be that the CPD shows such vigor to arrest pot dealers (yes, marijuana is a [schedule 1 narcotic](http://www.drugs.com/article/csa-schedule-1.html)), yet barely arrests 15% of CSA reports?

 The way CSA manifests itself in the city is also noteworthy.
 Each report comes with a location descriptor.
 Did the crime happen in a house, or on a street?
 Below shows where CSA is happening.